gvwilson/sensibleadventures/princess-bear/princess-bear.md

 her grumbling stomach.

 The dining room on the floor below had the largest window Noxy had ever seen.
-A dozen places were set at the table that stood in front of it, each with a bewildering confusion of bamboo and silver cutlery.
+A handful of places were set at the table that stood in front of it, each with a bewildering confusion of bamboo and silver cutlery.

 Prince Thokmay folded the report he had been reading and tucked it back into his